Bhaskar Save: Bhaskar's philosophy of natural farming

 Save's idea for platforms resulted from a need to grow trees on low-lying paddy fields.
 To elevate the land, he constructed raised earthen mounds or berms and was then able to plant his saplings.
 Initially, he simply broaden the berms between his rice plots, depending solely on the monsoon rains for moisture.
 Later, he was granted permission by the village panchayat to excavate at his own expense a village pond on some uncultivated common land near his farm.
 The soil that was dug out – as the pond was gradually enlarged and deepened each year – further served to elevate and expand his "platforms" for the trees.

 Initially, the saplings of coconut or chikoo (long life-span species) were intercropped only with vegetables (short life-span species).
 Later, Bhaskar Save integrated other crops like bananas and papayas (medium life-span) among his chikoos and coconuts – to optimize the use of the available sunlight until the long-life trees matured and cast thick shade on the ground.
 Today, 90% of the family's income is earned from chikoo and coconut production.

 In 2006, Bhaskar Save, published an "Open Letter" to the Minister of Agriculture and other top officials to bring attention to the mounting suicide rate and debt among farmers and to encourage them to abandon their policies of importing and promoting the use of toxic chemical fertilizers that were a source of the problem.

 Recognition

-Beyond the many awards that Bhaskar Save has received, his reworking of an ancient trench and platform system for irrigated fruit trees, like banana, chikoo and coconut has been recognized by the United Nations (2001) and others as one of the most important orchard production systems in the world.
+Beyond the many awards that Bhaskar Save has received, his reworking of an ancient trench and platform system for irrigated fruit trees, such as banana, chikoo and coconut has been recognized by the United Nations (2001) and others as one of the most important orchard production systems in the world.
 Other achievements include: